harrisonized/harrisonized.github.io/_posts/2023-11-15-r-scripting.md

 image2: /assets/article_images/2023-11-15-r-scripting/1-Jh-R8-Yqr7g9kn-YVYVmd7q-Q.png
 ---

 The most important feature of scripting is its ability to reduce the amount of time it takes to accomplish a specific task.
-In the words of Uwe Ligges and popularized in the book [R Inferno](https://www.burns-stat.com/pages/Tutor/R_inferno.pdf):
+In the words of Uwe Ligges and popularized Patrick Burns' [R Inferno](https://www.burns-stat.com/pages/Tutor/R_inferno.pdf):

 > "Computers are cheap, and thinking hurts."

-In this post, I want to share how I streamline my R scripting to save myself from a lot of manual labor.
+In this post, I want to share how I streamline my R scripting.
+Hopefully, this will save you from a lot of manual labor.

 ## Using The Command Line

-In scripting, my main guiding principle is to ensure my scripts run out-of-the-box from the command line.
+My main guiding principle is to ensure my scripts run out-of-the-box from the command line.
 If I have to open an R Markdown file in RStudio and run it block-by-block manually, then the script is not doing its job.
-This means I mostly do my coding in the [Sublime](https://www.sublimetext.com/) text editor, and I only use RStudio to test ideas, debug certain sections of code, or perform some exploratory data analysis tasks.
-To make this happen, there is a little bit of up front overhead involved in setting up the script, but I guarantee you that the time-savings down the road makes this approach absolutely worth it.
+This means I mostly do my coding in the [Sublime](https://www.sublimetext.com/) text editor, and I only use RStudio to test ideas, debug code, or perform exploratory data analysis.
+To make this happen, there is a little bit of up front overhead in setting up the script, but I guarantee you that the time savings down the road makes this approach absolutely worth it.

 #### Directory Structure

 To make file management easy for myself and be able to quickly determine where to place files, I self-impose the following directory structure for all of my projects.
-Notice that this does not strictly follow [CRAN's package structure requirements](https://cran.r-project.org/doc/manuals/r-devel/R-exts.html#Package-structure).
-For example, it's missing some required files and directories, such as DESCRIPTION, NAMESPACE, tests, and vignettes.
-However, I've found that this is the absolute minimum I need to get up-and-running, so it's good enough for me.
+Note that this does not strictly follow [CRAN's package structure requirements](https://cran.r-project.org/doc/manuals/r-devel/R-exts.html#Package-structure); it is missing some required files and directories, such as DESCRIPTION, NAMESPACE, tests, and vignettes.
+However, in my experience, this is the absolute minimum I need to get up-and-running, so it's good enough for me.
+If I need the other files, I can add them later.

 ```
 my_repository/